-K&M Group is proposing to redevelop the properties at 616 and 620 Constance Avenue, 619 and 623 Nelson Street, and 1326 Miles Street in Esquimalt, BC.
-The development is planning on providing approximately 110 residential units and 5,000 square feet of commercial space.
-The development requires a Transportation Impact Assessment (TIA) to support the proposed parking requirements and to confirm the development would not worsen the surrounding transportation network.
+Joint Works Inc. is proposing to redevelop the properties at 616 & 620 Constance Avenue, 619 & 623 Nelson Street, and 1326 Miles Street in Esquimalt, BC.
+The development is providing residential housing, ground floor retail and a daycare.
+Please find attached our transportation study which supports the proposed parking supply and found that the development does not have any significant traffic impacts.